 Before you start writing for ILTT, you really need to read the Writers Guidelines.
 Note, all articles MUST be approved by the ILTT Writers Panel before they will be published to the live site.

 The best way to get approval is to make your article sincere and share what you love to teach in a unique way.
 Maybe you have a true story to share both failure and success, as we all learn from our mistakes.

 First, it’s good if you have a keyword or key phrase in bold font in the first paragraph.
 We like it if the title and at least three paragraphs have the key word or key phrase in it.

 Secondly, the I Love to Teach blog readers like short paragraphs ie no bigger than 150 words, with subheadings so we can scan your article to see if its something we want to read.
 Please make sure at least one subheading has your key word or phrase in it, so its SEO happy.
-Don’t worry if you don’t know what SEO is – just trust us, we know.
+We prefer articles to be a minimum of 1000 words.

-Third, and not least, do try to add at least one quality image from Adobe Stock or your own unique photo would be even more appreciated.
+Third, you must add at least one quality stock image, or even better would be your own unique photo.
 You can add up to five images because we just LOVE them, as we’re all visual learners.
 If you want to add a video from YouTube or one you made yourself then add the link.

-You must submit the article on the ILTT Marketplace blog submission.
+You must submit the article on the love to teach blog submission form.
 The link is found by hovering your mouse on your Avatar.
 In the dropdown find the link blog.
-Click Create and write.
+Click, create and write.

 By bringing each other’s creative passions and love for teaching together – we hope to provide a platform that will benefit many, many people across the globe.
 ILTT is committed to sharing collective knowledge, and to getting useful information and practices into each other’s hands.